Switzerland countryintel banner

 Employee Termination

-The 13th salary isn’t compulsory but common and usually found in the employment agreement
+The 13th salary isn’t compulsory but is common and usually found in the employment agreement or collective agreement

 13th Salary